leapcode/bitmask_android/README.md

 Please fork this repository and contribute back using [pull requests](https://github.com/leapcode/leap_android/pulls).

+Our preferred method for receiving translations is our [Transifex project](https://www.transifex.com/projects/p/bitmask-android).

 Any contributions, large or small, major features, bug fixes, additional language translations, unit/integration tests are welcomed and appreciated but will be thoroughly reviewed and discussed.